endqwerty/amtrack/README.md

 * tried to click on calendar dates instead of typing a string
   * assumption is that a date string being typed out doesn't get saved to the payload object

+### Google Flights

+I've added a second test case for Google Flights that works consistently.
+It is much simpler and doesn't additional refactoring done to include reusable locators and such.

 ### Stuff I googled

 I didn't keep a good list of links, but I generally browsed for thse subjects.
 Setting up the project and writing the test code was done by myself as I'm very familiar with setting up a Cypress project with basic linting/prettier/configs.